komalmasood1/Migos-ETL-Project/README.md

 You will be required to submit a final technical report with the above information and steps required to reproduce your ETL process.

 *Project Report
-Your team will submit a Final Report that describes the following:
+Your team will submit a Final Report.